-- Multiple flaws were discovered in the Serialization and Hotspot components in OpenJDK.
-An untrusted Java application or applet could use these flaws to completely bypass Java sandbox restrictions.
+Multiple improper permission check issues were discovered in the Libraries, Swing, JAX-WS, JAXP, JGSS, AWT, Beans, and Scripting components in OpenJDK.
+An untrusted Java application or applet could use these flaws to bypass certain Java sandbox restrictions.

 Note: If the web browser plug-in provided by the icedtea-web package was installed, the issues exposed via Java applets could have been exploited without user interaction if a user visited a malicious website.

 All running instances of OpenJDK Java must be restarted for the update to take effect.